theCollegeBoardOfc/hw00-webgl-intro/README.md

 - Start learning Typescript and WebGL2
 - Practice implementing noise

+## Forking the Code
+Rather than cloning the homework repository, please __fork__ the code into your own repository using the `Fork` button in the upper-right hand corner of the Github UI.
+This will enable you to have your own personal repository copy of the code, and let you make a live demo (described later in this document).

 ## Running the Code

 1. [Install Node.js](https://nodejs.org/en/download/).
 Node.js is a JavaScript runtime.
 It basically allows you to run JavaScript when not in a browser.
 For our purposes, this is not necessary.
 The important part is that with it comes `npm`, the Node Package Manager.
 This allows us to easily declare and install external dependencies such as [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage), and [glMatrix](http://glmatrix.net/).